courtois-neuromod/cneuromax/docs/Execution_On_an_Ubuntu_machine.rst

     .. code-block:: bash

-        docker run --rm --privileged --gpus all
+        docker run --privileged --gpus all

     with

     .. code-block:: bash

-        podman run --rm --security-opt=label=disable --device=nvidia.com/gpu=all
+        podman run --security-opt=label=disable --device=nvidia.com/gpu=all

     if you are using Podman.

-    You can remove all the above flags if you are not using a GPU.
+    Make sure to remove the above flags if you are not using a GPU.

 Run a python script
 -------------------